KotatsuApp/kotatsu-parsers/README.md

    and [Non-Android](https://github.com/KotatsuApp/kotatsu-dl/blob/master/src/jvmMain/kotlin/org/koitharu/kotatsu_dl/logic/MangaLoaderContextImpl.kt)
    implementation.

-   Note that the `MangaParserSourceLOCAL` and `MangaParserSourceDUMMY` parsers cannot be instantiated.
+   Note that the `MangaParserSource.DUMMY` parsers cannot be instantiated.

 ## Projects that use the library